kawilliams/kawilliams.github.io/teaching/hci/homework/good-bad-design.md

 ## Deliverables
-1. Submit your good and bad design using this slide deck.
+1. Add your good and bad design using this slide deck.
 You will add one slide for your submission.
+2. Submit a PDF of the *current status* of the slide deck to Moodle for assignment "HW 1: Good/Bad Design".
+This PDF should include *your* slide and a few other students, but may not include the entire class' submissions when you submit.

 ### Grading
 Grading will be based on a *variation* of the [design rubric](https://docs.google.com/spreadsheets/d/1aI9LcmVZmh_977G__U4Guz_rPRCwWZs26J_yHXbhSyY/edit?usp=sharing).